 Review Of Emirates First Class Lounge At Dubai International Airport

 Qantas does not have its own lounge at Dubai International Airport Its premium passengers have access to the excellent lounges of its partner Emirates at Terminal 3.
 This terminal comprises two concourses: Concourse A and Concourse B. Both concourses feature Business and First Class lounges.
-My flight departed from Concourse A. I have previously reported on this fabulous lounge in my Emirates First Class Review DXB-AMS trip report, so this is mostly a repeat.
+My flight departed from Concourse A. I have previously reported on the Emirates First Class lounge in Dubai.

 When it was time to board, I took the elevator down to the jet bridge which offered some terrific views of the A380 (see above).